 The activities are very beach- and water-centric, such as snorkeling, swimming, surfing, and kayaking.
 There are many family-friendly restaurants in the area too, and you are likely to see many families traveling here.

-The beach is not the only thing to do.
-The city of St Augustine is full of historic sights, like the Spanish Colonial Quarter, the St Augustine Pirate Treasure Museum (entirely dedicated to the history of pirate folklore), and the Castillo de San Marcos National Monument, a 17th-century fortress.
+The beach is not the only thing to do in St Augustine.
+The city of St. Augustine is full of historical sights, like the Spanish Colonial Quarter, the St Augustine Pirate Treasure Museum (entirely dedicated to the history of pirate folklore), and the Castillo de San Marcos National Monument, a 17th-century fortress.

 - Distance from Disney World: 119 miles / 2 Hours